The Android Invasion

 monkey-wrench into Hinchcliffe's plans.

-Dudley Simpson does an adequate job on the score, weaving in
+Dudley Simpson does an adequate and enjoyable job on the score,

-his relatively new Fourth Doctor's Theme as usual, but the music
+weaving in his relatively new Fourth Doctor's Theme as usual.
+The music

 a solid showing, with an extra movement near the beginning of the story;